samanthamoss87/thai_massage/README.md

 ### Setting up your git repository
 1. Create a new repository and clone it to your computer
 2. Put all the files to the repository folder
-3. Create a file called `.python-version` and add python version to it. eg. 3.12
+3. Create a file called `.python-version` and add python version to it. e.g. 3.12
 4. Create a file called Procfile and add this to the file `web: gunicorn your-project-name.wsgi --log-file -`
-5. Replace `your-project-name` to your project name eg. thai-massage
+5. Replace `your-project-name` to your project name e.g. thai-massage
 6. Now run these commands to upload the files to Github
     - `git add .`
     - `git commit -m "your commit message"`